-Delta 8 THC behaves similarly as delta 9 THC, the leading compound in marijuana, due to it simply being the result of degraded delta9.
-It’s milder than delta-9, but psychoactive nonetheless.
-However, when applying delta-8 to the skin, you won’t get high as the cannabinoid quickly binds with cannabinoid receptors in the skin and muscular tissue rather than crossing the blood brain barrier.
+- Delta-8 THC behaves similarly to delta-9 THC, the primary compound in marijuana, whilst being milder than delta-9 but a bit psychoactive nonetheless.
+However, when applying delta-8 to the skin, you won’t get high as the cannabinoid quickly binds with cannabinoid receptors in the skin and muscular tissue rather than engaging with the endocannabinoid system through blood or inhaling.

-Delta 8 is such a new compound to the hemp market that researchers have not yet gotten a chance to fully study its effects.
-There is an overwhelming amount of anecdotal evidence from regular users that it is particularly useful for mood and pain, with the latter likely coming from its anti-inflammatory properties which have been confirmed by researchers.
+Delta-8 is a relatively new compound to the hemp market that researchers have not yet gotten a chance to study thoroughly.
+There is an overwhelming amount of anecdotal evidence from regular users that it is beneficial for improving mood and relieving pain, with the latter likely coming from its anti-inflammatory properties, which have been successfully confirmed by researchers.

-It is also those anti-inflammatory properties that illustrate why delta 8 may be particularly useful for skin conditions.
-Being a cannabinoid, delta-8 binds to cannabinoid receptors in the skin to regulate the inflammatory response that can be responsible for a host of common skin-related ailments.
+It might be particularly helpful to use delta 8: skin conditions may be effectively treated by its anti-inflammatory properties.
+As a cannabinoid, delta-8 binds to cannabinoid receptors in the skin to regulate the inflammatory response that can be responsible for a host of common skin-related ailments.

-We don’t yet have any studies on delta 8 being applied to the skin for transdermal absorption, and so we can’t say that it has proven effects on specific skin conditions.
+We do not yet have any studies on delta-8 being applied to the skin for transdermal absorption, so we cannot say that it has proven effects on specific skin conditions.
 However, we can make some guesses based on how other cannabinoids behave when applied topically.

-For example, delta 9 THC and CBD have both been shown to offer potent anti-inflammatory activity through transdermal absorption, indicating that this is a trait that cannabinoids share.
-Therefore, there is good reason to believe that applying delta 8 to the skin can potentially lower inflammation throughout the skin’s layers.
+For example, delta-9 THC and CBD have both been shown to offer potent anti-inflammatory activity through transdermal absorption, indicating that this is a trait that cannabinoids share.
+Therefore, there is good reason to believe that when applying delta 8, skin can potentially lower inflammation throughout its layers.

-There are many inflammatory skin conditions that affect huge portions of the population, that topical anti-inflammatories like delta 8 may possibly offer some relief from.
+There are several inflammatory skin conditions that affect huge portions of the population, and topical anti-inflammatories like delta-8 may possibly offer some relief.

 Rashes Caused by Exposure to Poisonous Plants

-Exposure to poison ivy, poison oak, and similar types of poisonous plants cause the skin to become extremely inflamed, resulting in rashes and swelling.
-Delta 8 may offer relief from this type of inflammation when applied directly to the affected area.
+Exposure to poison ivy, poison oak, and similar types of poisonous plants causes the skin to become extremely inflamed, resulting in rashes and swelling.
+Using delta 8, skin rash might get relieved when cannabinoid is applied directly to the affected area.

-Delta 8 is commonly taken internally, but if you want relief from skin conditions, you’ll need to apply it topically to the area that is affected by inflammation.
-Your best bet is to seek out a delta 8 topical.
-Delta-8 topicals are not as widely available as other types of delivery methods, but they are starting to show up more and more on the market.
-Just like with cannabidiol, delta8-infused topical solutions are more effective and potent the higher the number of milligrams of the compound they contain.
+Delta-8 is commonly taken internally, but if you want relief from skin conditions, you will need to apply it topically to the area that is affected by the inflammation.
+Delta 8 skin care products are not as widely available as other types of delta-8 products, but they are starting to show up more and more on the market.

-While there has yet to be any studies done on delta8’s specific effects on skin conditions, we do know that like many other cannabinoids, this one offers anti-inflammatory effects while also offering its properties to cannabinoid receptors in the skin.
-Therefore, if you are dealing with inflamed skin and wish to incorporate something new into your routine, it’s worth giving this cannabinoid a try.
+While there have yet to be any studies done on delta-8’s specific effects on skin conditions, we do know that with delta 8 skin benefits a lot.
+Like many other cannabinoids, this one offers anti-inflammatory effects while also offering its properties to cannabinoid receptors in the skin.
+Therefore, if you are dealing with inflamed skin and wish to incorporate something new into your routine, it is worth giving this cannabinoid a try.